What is Horizontal Spread?

 If a trader opens a short horizontal spread, they will earn a return with decreased volatility.
 Therefore, the trader is said to buy in the short term, and sell the stock in the distant future.
 In the long horizontal spread, the trader will earn a return with increased volatility in the stock price.

 Longer-term options serve to offset losses if the stock price breaks out strongly.
-For example, if the price of the underlying stock changes suddenly in a horizontal spread, the losses from the short-term options will gain in the long-term option.
+For example, if the price of the underlying stock changes suddenly in a horizontal spread, the losses from the short-term options will offset the gain in the long-term option.
 Similarly, if the stock price breaks out strongly in the other direction, the gains earned in the short-term options may not be adequate to cover the loss in the long-term option, and it may result in a net loss.

 Types of Horizontal Spread